sveawebpay/php-integration/README.md

 I am using more than one payment and want them gathered on on place.

 >You can go by PayPage and choose to show all your payments here, or modify to exclude or include one or more payments.
-Use [´->usePayPage()`] (https://github.com/sveawebpay/php-integration/tree/develop#153-paypagepayment) where you can custom your own *PayPage*.
+Use [`->usePayPage()`] (https://github.com/sveawebpay/php-integration/tree/develop#153-paypagepayment) where you can custom your own *PayPage*.

 Note that Invoice and Payment plan payments will return an asynchronous response from here.